Lumbini

-Lumbinī (/ne/, 'the lovely') is a Buddhist pilgrimage site in the Rupandehi District of Lumbini Province in Nepal.
-According to the sacred texts of the Buddhist Commentaries, Maya Devi gave birth to Siddhartha Gautama in Lumbini in c.
-624 BCE.
+Lumbini (/ne/, "the lovely" or "beautiful garden") is a Buddhist pilgrimage site in the Rupandehi District of Lumbini Province in Nepal.
+According to sacred texts and Buddhist commentaries, Queen Maya gave birth to Siddhartha Gautama, the Buddha, in Lumbini, c.
+563 BCE.
 (Note: Joshua Mark, "World History Encyclopaedia", 2020: The dates of the Buddha['s life] have been derived from various chronologies which all recognize that Siddhartha Gautama lived for 80 years but disagree on the dates those 80 years encompass.
 The chronologies are: